cw-vista/cw-vista/README.md

       * `bin-freq-mod-depth`: binary orbit, frequency modulation depth (as used by the TwoSpect algorithm).

-      Parameter-space breadths are calculated separately for each subspace given in `ranges`, and are then summed to give the total breadth of the search.
+      Parameter-space breadths are calculated separately for each sub-space given in `ranges`, and are then summed to give the total breadth of the search.

+      If mathematical expressions are used to describe the `fdot` and `fddot` parameter sub-spaces, the `freq-space-vals` field may be used to supply additional parameter values to those expressions.
+This is a simple list of fields (the additional parameter names) and their values.
+For convenience, the following additional parameter values are automatically defined:

+      * `yr = 365.25 * 86400`: Julian year.

 ## Running the Webapp Locally